IIIF/api/source/extension/georef/index.md

 ### 3.3 Georeferencing Annotation `target`

 The Georeferencing Annotation `target` is the resource to supply the `body` information to.
-The value for `target` _MUST_ either be an entire IIIF Canvas or Image Service, or an area of interest within a IIIF Canvas or Image Service represented as a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources).
+The value for `target` _MUST_ either be a single full IIIF Canvas or Image Service, or a single area of interest within a IIIF Canvas or Image Service represented as a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources).
 Viewers processing the georeferencing information require the original height and width of the resources in order to have the proper aspect ratios.
 Implementers _SHOULD_ add the `height` and `width` properties to their embedded resources for consistency.

 `[@BERT]` finish this section!
-`[@BRYAN]` there are two that are the most cricital - an example against the whole resource and an example against a fragment of a resource (as a SpecificResource).
-We want 3, one using an entire resource, one using a SpecificSelector for a rectangular fragment, one using the SVG polygon selector for another.

-Example of a Georeference Annotation with an ImageService `target`:
+Example of a Georeference Annotation with an entire Canvas `target`:

 {% include api/code_header.html %}
 ```json-doc